wdv4758h/vimscript-handbooks/d.conway/stve.markdown

     :nmap <Space> <PageDown>

-You can see the complete list of these special symbols by typing `:help keycodes` within Vim.
+You can see the complete list of these special symbols in the [last part](#keycodes) of the manual or by typing `:help keycodes` within Vim.

 Note too that `ToggleSyntax()` was able to call the built-in `syntax` command directly.
 That's because every built-in colon command in Vim is